irmen/cx16assem/README.md

 ## Todo

+- more assembler directives such as ".word"

+- command to switch to (the rom-based) x16edit to avoid having to swap-load programs all the time

 - can we get it to work on a host mounted filesystem in the emulator?

 - write output machine code to upper banked RAM instead of main memory, so we can assemble larger programs,